learninglab-dev/ll-first-reactLab/walkthrough.md

 [Map over Data](https://github.com/learninglab-dev/ll-first-reactLab/blob/master/walkthrough.md#map-over-data)\
 [A Challenge](https://github.com/learninglab-dev/ll-first-reactLab/blob/master/walkthrough.md#a-challenge)

-To start, clone this repo (On an LL machine open Terminal; then enter the commands `cd development` and `git clone https://github.com/learninglab-dev/ll-first-reactLab.git`) and open the code in your favorite editor.
+:collision: To start, clone this repo (On an LL machine open Terminal; then enter the commands `cd development` and `git clone https://github.com/learninglab-dev/ll-first-reactLab.git`) and open the code in your favorite editor.
 (Again, on an LL machine, `cd ll-first-reactLab` and `atom .`)

 ### What You'll Make
 Before we take a look at the code, let's first take a look at what we'll make.
 Over in Terminal, enter `npm i` to install dependencies and then when that finishes `npm start`.
 You should see a message that says "Starting the development server..." and React should automatically open `localhost:3000` in your browser.
 (Btw, if you've never started a React app in development mode, now you know how!)